 - Lots of other apps and services

 The Amazon Echo is designed first and foremost as a voice-controlled speaker, using Alexa to deliver a range of experiences.
-And over the years Alexa has become the dominant force in artificial intelligence, wrong-footing Google and stamping on Apple.
+And over the years Alexa has become the dominant force in artificial intelligence, wrong-footing Google and stampeding over Apple.

-On the music front that means the Echo works seamlessly with Spotify (which others still don't, bar Sonos), while also working as a Spotify Connect speaker (so you can control it directly from your Spotify app), although there is a preference for Amazon Music within the device.
+On the music front that means the Echo works seamlessly with Spotify (which others took a while to adopt), while also working as a Spotify Connect speaker (so you can control it directly from your Spotify app).

-Some Amazon Music content you'll get free if you have a Prime subscription.
+Some Amazon Music content you'll get free if you have a Prime subscription and there's also an Amazon Music subscription specifically for the Echo, with a healthy discount.
 The Amazon Music experience on Echo is better than Spotify, too.
-So even if you've set Spotify as the default service, Alexa will tend to grab something from Amazon Music.
+Even if you've set Spotify as the default service, Alexa will tend to grab something from Amazon Music.
 Ultimately, you only need one music service - and it's best to pick the one that fits your needs across all your devices.

 The Echo can also connect to Bluetooth speakers, while its AUX line-out means you can connect it to an existing hi-fi system if that's what you want to do - although you might also want to consider the Echo Dot or Echo Spot if that's your aim.